BMX Bandits (band): History

 In 1989, the band released their first LPs.
 The first to be released was the live album Totally Groovy Live Experience on Avalanche Records, which documents a show from the Hattonrigg Hotel on 4 January 1989.
 This was followed by their first studio album C86; titled as such in reference to the group being unfairly pigeonholed by the music press as a C86-era leftover.
 The album features more of the band's staples, including "Disco Girl", "Your Class", "Whirlpool" and "Right Across the Street".
 The album was given expanded re-releases in both 1992 and 1996, each time with more bonus tracks.

 Their songs mix melodic qualities and humour with, at times, raw and heartbreaking pathos.
 Stewart has written many of the group's works solo including "Your Class", "The Sailor's Song" and "Doorways" but also has collaborated with many of the other members.
-Stewart's most regular songwriting partners have been Francis MacDonald, Norman Blake and, more recently, David Scott of The Pearlfishers.
+Stewart's most regular songwriting partners have been Francis MacDonald, Norman Blake and, more recently, David Scott of The Pearlfishers, Stuart Kidd and Andrew Pattie.

 One of the group's most notable songs is the autobiographical "Serious Drugs", recorded in 1991 but not released until 1993.
 The song featured in the movie This Year's Love and was covered by American stadium power pop group Gigolo Aunts.

 Oasis did their first UK tour dates supporting the Bandits as a favour from Stewart to Creation label boss Alan McGee.

 BMX Bandits admirers included Kurt Cobain, who was photographed wearing a BMX Bandits T-shirt.
 Cobain claimed on a New York radio show that if he could be in any band it would be BMX Bandits.

-Stewart split with long term musical partner Francis MacDonald in 2005 but 2006 saw a new wave of live concert activity and the release of My Chain.
+Stewart split with long term musical partner Francis Macdonald in 2005 but 2006 saw a new wave of live concert activity and the release of My Chain.
 Stewart's writing on the album was compared to Brian Wilson, Michel Legrand, Ennio Morricone and even Alan Bennett.
 The line up was expanded by the arrival of Stewart's friend David Scott and new female vocalist Rachel Mackenzie (now Rachel Allison).

 The follow-up, 2007's Bee Stings, was influenced by classic girl group pop plus the mellow A & M sound of the late 1960s and early 1970s.
 Bee Stings features Allison singing lead on half the tracks including "Our Secret Life" co-written by Allison and former band member Norman Blake.